Good Eats Newsletter - April 21, 2010

 Pete's Pastured Chicken - Special Offer

 Along with the meat order we have a special chicken offer for members.
 For a short time, you can stock up on our Pete's Pastured chicken at $3.50/lb.
 Minimum order is 5 birds, but this is a great price for extremely well raised birds.
 To take advantage of this price, please visit the bulk meat order page and download the meat order form.
-For more inf
+For more info about our chickens, please visit the chicken page.

 Welcome Bill Allen - our new Kitchen Manager!

 We are thrilled to have Chef Bill Allen join us at the farm, bringing with him 30 years cooking experience.
 After growing up learning to cook in an Italian family that revered food, Bill spent 19 years in NYC honing his culinary skills.
 He made a point of learning to cook as many different cuisines as possible, working in kitchens specializing in Japanese, Italian, French, Pacific Rim, South African and down home comfort food.
-He even spent two years in the ice cream biz developing no fewer than 115 flavors for a NYC ice cream company, earning the title "Custard King" by NY's food cr
+He even spent two years in the ice cream biz developing no fewer than 115 flavors for a NYC ice cream company, earning the title "Custard King" by NY's food critics along the way.

 Ready for a change of environment, Bill went on to several high end establishments in CT, Long Island and then southern California where he also worked on a couple of PBS cooking shows.
 But, missing his New England roots, Bill moved back east in 2000, this time to Vermont.
 He was a Fine Dining Chef Instructor at the New England Culinary Institute for 2 years.
 He then headed the kitchen at the restaurant “O” in Burlington.
 Since O he's worked for several high end catering companies and did a stint running the restaurant end of a resort in the Turks and Caicos.